 How do you deal with online trolls?

 In some not-so-rare cases, the “trolls” aren’t trolls but regular and valuable customers who are right to be angry.
-Such cases call for issues management and crisis communication — depending on the specific situation.
+Such cases call for issues management and crisis communication — depending on the situation.

 Still, sometimes brands must deal with internet trolls.
 It’s a waste of resources that could’ve gone to better use elsewhere, but it’s a job that needs to be done.